BoyBaykiller/IDKEngine/Readme.md

 $$\overline{x} = \sum_{i = 1}^{n} \frac{1}{n} \cdot x_{i}$$

-Where $\overline{x}$ is the mean of $x$ and $n$ the number of elements.
+Where $\overline{x}$ is the average of $x$ and $n$ the number of elements.

-For starters you might call `atomicAdd(SharedMem, value * (1.0 / n))` on shared memory however atomics on floats are not a core feature and as far as my testing goes the following approach wasn't any slower:
+For starters you could call `atomicAdd(SharedMem, value * (1.0 / n))` on shared memory, but atomics on floats is not a core feature, and as far as my testing goes, the following approach was no slower:
 ```glsl
 #define TILE_SIZE 16
 layout(local_size_x = TILE_SIZE, local_size_y = TILE_SIZE, local_size_z = 1) in;